The Best Ways to Keep Air in Your Home Clean

 While changing your filter 3-4 times a year is typically sufficient, you may need to change more frequently if you are in an area that has poor air quality – such as areas impacted by a wildfire.
 People with asthma and allergies may also find that they need to change their filters more frequently.

-When your air filter becomes too dirty, airflow is restricted and your HVAC system has to work extra hard to circulate air through your house.
+When your furnace air filter becomes too dirty, airflow is restricted and your HVAC system has to work extra hard to circulate air through your house.
 This could result in higher energy costs and an overworked HVAC system.
 In addition, changing your filter regularly can:

 - Reduce exposure to indoor air pollutants